Van-der-Waals exchange-correlation functionals and their high pressure and warm dense matter applications: Results

 \subsection{Electronic structure}

 An important question in the physics of the molecular to metallic transition is whether it is an ionic structural change first (pressure dissociation of molecules) or an electronic change (closing of the band gap).
 In Fig.~\ref{fig:edos}, we illuminate the situation in the context of different xc functionals.
-In the bottom panel of Fig.~\ref{fig:edos}, we show the DOS for two different ionic snapshots at $r_s=2$ and $T=1000$~K. One configuration was obtained from a DFT-MD simulation using the PBE functional, the other one by a DFT-MD simulation using the VDW2 functional.
+In the bottom panel of Fig.~\ref{fig:edos}, we show the DOS for two different ionic snapshots at $r_s=2$ and $T=1000$~K. One configuration was obtained from a DFT-MD simulation using the PBE functional, the other one by a DFT-MD simulation using the VDW-DF2 functional.
 Both DOS show a HOMO-LUMO bandgap of about $5$~eV.
 This does not change when calculating the DOS for these snapshots using different xc functionals.
-The top four lines in the bottom panel of Fig.~\ref{fig:edos}, are the DOS when a DFT calculation using PBE, VDW1, VDW2, and VDW3 functionals is performed on a PBE snapshot.
-The lower curves show the same situation for a VDW2 snapshot.
+The top four lines in the bottom panel of Fig.~\ref{fig:edos}, are the DOS when a DFT calculation using PBE, VDW-DF1, VDW-DF2, and VDW-DF3 functionals is performed on a PBE snapshot.
+The lower curves show the same situation for a VDW-DF2 snapshot.
 In all cases, the band gap remains stable of almost the same size.

 The situation is a bit different for the higher density of $r_s=1.4$ at the same temperature, see top panel of Fig.~\ref{fig:edos}.
 The PBE simulations predict a dissociated metallic fluid, hence there is no bandgap.
-The VDW2 simulations still show a small band gap of $0.5$~eV and there are still neutral molecules in the simulation box.
+The VDW-DF2 simulations still show a small band gap of $0.5$~eV and there are still neutral molecules in the simulation box.
 These findings are again independent from the xc functional used to determine the DOS for the particular snapshot.
 The DOS depends almost entirely only on the ionic structure and only to a very small amount on the xc functionals.